How we are keeping you and our staff safe while working in your home

 - Once they have removed their equipment from your home, they will return to their vehicle and leave.
 They will not ask you to sign anything to say they have completed the task so that we can maintain a safe two-metre distance.

-If you have any concerns about anything above, or you need to report an emergency repair (or tell us about a change to one you’ve already reported), please call us on 01249 465465.
+If you have any concerns about anything above, or you need to report a repair (or tell us about a change to one you’ve already reported), please get in touch.

 Follow the link below to download this information for future reference: